Workers' Comp for Restaurants

 Restaurants professionals—including those who work in many types of food services—may be easily injured in their workplaces and should carry appropriate insurance coverage in case of accidents.
 Workers’ compensation, sometimes called workers’ comp or workman’s comp, can help cover medical fees and lost wages for restaurant-work-related injuries.

 Not only is workers’ comp coverage legally required for almost all restaurant businesses with employees‚ but it also helps provide protection for the business by reducing its financial risk.
-For every dollar spent on a workers’ comp claim, $5 are spent in indirect costs—such as lost productivity, hiring and retraining restaurant staff, and replacing or repairing damaged equipment.

 The most common injuries experienced by employees working in food services are: